elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

-# Use ClusterIssuers for LetsEncrypt
+# Use ClusterIssuers for Let's Encrypt

 * Status: accepted
 * Deciders: Cristian, Lennart